 - A group that is looking to establish a new leadership or governance structure for its organization or project to address a community economic development challenge.

-- A well-established organization looking to deepen or build a partnership with a smaller organization so that both have the capacity to engage in a traditional infrastructure project.
+- A priority population organization developing new partnerships and/or collaborating with a well-established organization so that both have the capacity to engage in a traditional infrastructure project.

 While not expressly disallowed, applications for the following activities will not be given priority: